Samsung/tizen-docs/docs/application/web/tutorials/process/creating-app-project.md

-# Creating the Application Project
+# Create the Application Project

 You can create a Web application project by selecting from a variety of templates and samples.
 The following instructions are specific for creating the project with a template.

-To create a Web application project:
+To create a Web application project, follow the steps below:

 1. In Tizen Studio, select **File &gt; New &gt; Tizen Project**.